Adult social care

 AskSARA is a national help guide, with an easy-to-use online self assessment.
 It's a useful starting point if you aren't sure what type of items you need to support you.

-You can choose from a list of health and mobility issues that you're experiencing, answer some questions about yourself, and receive personalised and impartial advice.
+Choose the issue from a list of health and mobility problems, answer some questions about yourself, and receive impartial advice tailored to you.